leynos/lag-complexity/docs/lag-complexity-function-design.md

 #### Heuristic baseline (DepthHeuristic)

-This implementation provides a very fast, dependency-light baseline for estimating reasoning depth.
+This implementation provides a very fast, dependency-light baseline (using the `regex` crate for boundary matching) for estimating reasoning depth.
 While not as accurate as a model-based approach, it serves as an excellent low-latency first-pass filter.
 It operates by identifying and counting linguistic markers that often correlate with syntactic and logical complexity.22

 - **Feature Engineering:**